AdobeDocs/experience-platform.en/help/edge/fundamentals/top-bottom-page-events.md

 * Web SDK sends a personalization request which is loaded as soon as the page begins to load.
 This is a top of page event.
 * When the page finishes loading, a page view event is recorded.
 This happens later in the page loading process.
 This is a bottom of page event.

-## Prerequisites {#prerequisites}

-### Adobe Target prerequisites {#target}

-For top and bottom of page events to work with Adobe Target, your Experience Cloud organization needs to be set to **prefetch mode**.
-Contact Customer Support to make sure your Adobe Target organization is set to **prefetch**.

 ## Top of page event example {#top-of-page}

-The code sample below exemplifies a top of page event configuration which requests personalization and does not send display notifications.
+The code sample below exemplifies a top of page event configuration which requests personalization but does not send display notifications for automatically rendered propositions.
+The display notifications will be sent as part of the bottom-of-page event.

 >[!BEGINTABS]